syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Zoom-Pan.md

 **DidPan**

-The [`DidPan`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~DidPan.html) delegate is called when the axis object has finished a scroll operation and it returns the following values.

-* [`SFChartPanInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo.html) – used to get the zoomed state.The argument contains the following information.
+The [`DidPan`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~DidPan.html) delegate is called when the axis is started zooming, the argument includes the [`SFChartPanInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo.html) which is used to get the zooming state.
+The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo~Axis.html) - the zoom start event will be triggered for all the axis in the chart.
 * [`CurrentZoomPosition`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo~CurrentZoomPosition.html) - used to get the new zoom position of the corresponding axis.